Java Troubleshooting Guide: Where to Start With OOM, Thread Pools, and Runtime Pressure

 - workers stay busy or blocked

-- throughput falls before memory becomes the loudest signal
+- backlog stands out before memory becomes the loudest signal

-Start with Java GC Pauses Too Long when the symptom looks like:
+Start with Java GC Pauses Too Long when:

-- pause spikes are easier to see than a clean crash
+- pause spikes are more visible than a clean crash

-If you need retained-object evidence rather than pause symptoms, move next to Java Heap Dump.
+If you need retained-object evidence rather than pause symptoms, move next to analyzing a heap dump to spot long-lived large objects.

-When the problem is probably hot CPU or contention
+When the CPU or contention branch should lead

 - CPU remains hot while throughput gets worse

-- hot threads matter more than raw host metrics
+- hot threads matter more than raw host-level metrics

-- retries, spinning, contention, or wasted work are likely
+- retries, spinning, contention, or wasted work look likely

-Start with Java Thread Deadlock when the service looks stuck rather than simply slow.
+Start by looking for lock ordering inversions or deadlocks when the service looks stuck rather than simply slow.

 This branch fits when: